Jiu Jitsu Armbar: Everything You Need to Know

 The reverse armbar is among those sneaky and effective variations you should know.

-There are numerous entrances to this powerful jiu jitsu submission, including the closed guard and butterfly guard, to name a few examples.
+Numerous entrances to this powerful jiu-jitsu submission exist, including the closed and butterfly guards.

-This is one of the reasons why so many fighters enjoy these techniques: It’s practical and provides them with many options.
+One reason so many fighters enjoy these techniques is that they are practical and provide them with many options.

 The following are two fantastic reverse armbar variations you should try to learn.